Governance Risks: Reshaping the "G" in ESG

 What Are Some Potential Governance Risk Issues?

-Governance risk issues do change over time.
+Governance risk issues change over time.
 Currently, many of the problematic governance areas are common across industries.
 For example, the C-Suite and the board of directors are responsible for executive compensation, setting direction related to ESG initiatives, and addressing concerns related to data privacy.

 Executive Compensation